 8.NS.A.2 Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π^2).
 For example, by truncating the decimal expansion of $\sqrt{2}$, show that $\sqrt{2}$ is between 1 and 2, then between 1.4 and 1.5, and explain how to continue on to get better approximations.

-• Items may require students to approximate irrational numbers up to 3 decimal places.
+- Items do not have a context. - Items may require students to approximate irrational numbers up to 3 decimal places.

-8.EE EXPRESSIONS AND EQUATIONS
+8.EE Expressions and Equations

 8.EE.A Work with radicals and integer exponents.